ruggeri/tech-notes/ai/deep-learning-take2.md

 likelihood if everything were visible.
 But I assume we have an EM part here, where we use the derivatives for optimization in the inner loop?

-(Not quite!
-Training uses the contrastive divergence concept).
+Not quite!
+Training uses the contrastive divergence concept.
+My approach suggested won't work because having the derivative of the energy function gives you the derivative of the unnormalized probability of an example, but does *not* give you the derivative of the normalized probability, since a change to the potentials affects not only `p\tilde_\theta(x)` AND `Z(\theta)`.

 ## Ch17: Monte Carlo Methods